 Batman V Superman: Dawn of Justice (Trailer 2)– This one’s become notorious for spoiling almost the entire plot.
 If you can’t figure out how to make a trailer without throwing nearly every surprise in the movie at the screen, you have editing issues.
 Although it stopped at giving away every plot point, the trailer was still more than enough for comic book fans to go nuts.

 X-Men: Apocalypse (Super Bowl Trailer)– When doing superhero movies, especially those concerning teams, the team members have to be the focus of the movie.
 I guess that didn’t get across to the editors of this trailer, who featured Jennifer Lawrence’s Mystique so much I half-wondered if they were trying to bank this film as a Lawrence star vehicle.
 I know she’s a wonderful actress, but the spotlight shouldn’t focus on the individual as much as the team.

 Mother’s Day (Home Video Trailer)– I’m making an exception for home video-centered trailers, because this one is awful.
 The first time I saw this I thought it was a direct-to-DVD feature.
-When the trailer voice says: “brilliant cast” or something along those lines, it shows that nobody put any effort into making it.
+When the trailer voice says: “brilliant cast” or something along those lines, it shows nobody put any effort into it.
 Even home video trailers for blockbusters typically consist of a mash-up of the best scenes.
 This one fails on all levels.

 Ghostbusters (Trailer 1)– Yes, it’s the 2016 film but you probably knew that.
 The only other thing I have to say is go check the YouTube like/dislike ratio.
 That alone will tell you more than I can say here.